 The PGE300 gauge has four settings that can be programmed by the user with a 3 position switch located on the side of the module housing.
 Pressing the switch straight in is referred to as pressing the <select> key.
 Pressing the switch upward is referred to as pressing the <up> key.
-Pressing the switch downward is referred to as pressing the <down> key.
-During setup, and operation, be sure to consider the bar/mbar or Torr/mTorr LEDs.
+Pressing the switch downward is referred to as pressing the <up> key.
+Pressing the switch downward is referred to as pressing the <up> consider the bar/mbar or Torr/mTorr LEDs.